aws/aws-cdk/docs/src/passing-in-data.rst

 and passes a reference to that bucket to the other stack through an interface.

 First create a stack with a bucket.
-The stack includes a a property we use to pass the bucket's properties to the other stack.
+The stack includes a property we use to pass the bucket's properties to the other stack.
-Note how we use the **export** method on the bucket to get it's properties and save them in the stack property.
+Note how we use the **export** method on the bucket to get its properties and save them in the stack property.

 .. code-block:: ts